 Burma- (Myanmar) 2000

-We learned from fellow travelers about Pandaw, small (about twenty passengers) riverboat cruises, and booked a one-week cruise on the Irrawaddy River (also called the Ayeyarwady), which was the focal point of the trip.
-The cruise began in Mandalay and ended seven days and 118 miles later in Bagan.
-After the riverboat, we spent two more weeks traveling through this fascinating country, which then was still untouched by the outside world.
-I don’t know about now, but in year 2000 we found it to be a walk back in time, not only in the rural villages reachable only by riverboat, but the cities as well.
+We learned from fellow travelers about Pandaw, small (about twenty passengers) riverboat cruises, and we booked a one-week cruise on the Irrawaddy River (also called the Ayeyarwady), which was the focal point of the trip.
+Our cruise began in Mandalay and ended seven days and 118 miles later in Bagan (also called Pagan).
+After the riverboat, we spent two more weeks traveling through this fascinating country, which then was still pretty much untouched by the outside world.
+I don’t know about now, but in year 2000 we found it to be a walk back in time, not only in the rural villages, reachable only by riverboat, but the cities as well.

 Where is Burma?
 It’s in Southeast Asia, bounded by Thailand and Laos to the east, China to the north and India and Bangladesh to the west.
 It has a coastline of 1,200 miles along the Bay of Bengal and Andaman Sea.
 It has been occupied since the ninth century, became a British colony in the mid 1800’s and received its independence in 1948, a year after India.